TMJ disordersTMD; Temporomandibular joint disorders; Temporomandibular muscle disorders

 Exams and Tests

-- A dental examination to show if you have poor bite alignment
+- A dental exam to show if you have poor bite alignment

 - Feeling the joint and muscles for tenderness